vmware-tanzu/velero/site/content/docs/main/hooks.md

 layout: docs
 ---

-Velero currently supports executing commands in containers in pods during a backup.
+Velero supports executing commands in containers in pods during a backup.

 ## Backup Hooks